brilliancebitcoin/nostrgram/README.md

 * [ ] search for channels & users
 * [ ] nip05 support (domain-based checkmarks)
 * [ ] nip07 support (likes and reactions)
-* [ ] investigate the send button -- users report it is broken on mobile when the keyboard is open, but it works for me
 * [ ] dark mode